Disease Guide ·Hot Spots ·2026

 Hot Spot Coverage Basics

-Most pet insurance policies cover hot spot diagnosis and treatment as a standard illness.
-Standard 14-day illness waiting period applies.
-First-time hot spot claims are straightforward.
-The treatment for the underlying cause (flea treatment, allergy meds) is usually covered in the same claim.
+Most policies cover hot spot diagnosis and treatment as standard illness.
+14-day waiting period applies.
+First claims are straightforward.
+Treatment for underlying causes (flea prevention, allergy meds) is usually covered in the same claim.

 Red flag · Pre-existing